 Special Topics courses may be for three hours or, for a lab course, four semester hours.
 Students may not take more than eight hours of Special Topics courses.
 Such courses are numbered 141, 241, 341, or 441, the faculty member indicating the appropriate level.
 Special Topics courses may not be required for completion of a major.
 They may be used as program electives.

 MacMurray offers two opportunities for study in the summer.
 The May Term is an intensive three-week session, beginning in mid-May, when a student takes one course full time and receives three semester credits for it.
 Some of the courses are regular courses, but others are innovative, and still others are study tours to places like New York City, the British Isles, and the Mediterranean.
 Schedules and information are available in the Records and Registration Office.

-Following the May Term, a six-week summer session runs from mid-June to mid-July.
-Students may take as many as three three-credit courses in the summer session.
+Following the May Term, summer classes are offered in two three-week terms and one six-week term.
+Students may take as many as three three-credit courses in these terms.
 Schedules and information are available in the Records and Registration Office.

 MacMurray students have many opportunities to study beyond the Jacksonville campus.
 Opportunities exist here in the United States and all over the world.
 Study with an approved off-campus program will earn credit toward graduation.